itissandeep98/Facility-Management-System/README.md

 4.External library used for material Design: [JFoenix](https://github.com/jfoenixadmin/JFoenix)

 ## How To Setup Project
-1.Clone the repo on your local machine\
+1.Clone the repo on your local machine (`git clone github.com/itissandeep98/Facility-Management-System`) \
 2.Delete the .idea file, So that all the settings get setup according to your system\
 3.Set the default java Version to be java 11 and javaFX to be latest\
 4.Add javafx library and also the jfoenix libraries present in the repository\
 5.(Not neccessary) change the VM options in configurations (for eg in Ubuntu : "--module-path /usr/lib/jvm/javafx-sdk-14/lib --add-modules=javafx.controls,javafx.fxml")\
-6.Add the JDBC(mysql-connector jar file) to the library
+6.Download, install and add the JDBC(mysql-connector jar file) to the library from [here](https://dev.mysql.com/downloads/connector/j/)